UberEATS now delivering food in Nassau

-Uber wants to deliver bagels, burgers and frozen yogurt to homes in Nassau County.
+Uber has started delivering bagels, burgers and frozen yogurt to homes in Nassau County.

-Beginning Thursday, the popular taxi service is teaming up with roughly 60 restaurants to bring everything from Peruvian takeout to Quiznos subs to your doorstep.
+The popular taxi service has teamed up with roughly 60 restaurants to bring everything from Peruvian takeout to Quiznos subs to your doorstep.

 Most Popular

-The company said it will expand its 10-month-old UberEATS app to the section of Nassau County that falls south of the Long Island Expressway.
+The company on Thursday expanded its 10-month-old UberEATS app to the section of Nassau County that falls south of the Long Island Expressway.
 The launch also includes the southern part of Westchester County.

 Customers set up a free account with a credit card and use the app to order and pay for the meal, which adds a flat $4.99 plus tax for each delivery.
 Uber also charges the restaurant 30 percent of the total bill.